CarlosTheory/certificado/README.md

 # certificado
 diploma generator for an assignment class using js, jquery, ajax and php, also using FileSaver.js library

+You can see the project live here: http://carlostheory.alwaysdata.net/certificados/

 This Project is for an event at college, The main thing to do is Generate a Diploma or a Digital Certification printing text over the image model.